AdobeDocs/photoshop-api-docs/README.md

 ## Current Limitations
 There are a few limitations to the APIs you should be aware of ahead of time.
 - Multi-part uploads and downloads are not yet supported
-- Our endpoints only support a single PSD input
+- The /documentOperations and /smartObject endpoints only support a single PSD input

 The file Example.psd is included in this repository if you'd like to experiment with these example calls on your own.